Middleware Architecture

 Hub-and-Spoke

 All integrations route through the middleware hub.
-Best for centralized governance.
+Best when centralized governance is a priority.

 Publish-Subscribe with Middleware